janmarthedal/janmr.com/_posts/2009-04-20-the-game-of-nim.markdown

 We see that {% imath G + \{\} = \{\} + G = G %}, as it should be.
 These special cases, and the fact that set union is commutative, makes position adding commutative too.
 Likewise, since union is associative and {% imath G + (\{\} + H) = (G + \{\}) + H %} and {% imath G + (H + \{\}) = (G + H) + \{\} %}, we also have associativity for game adding.

 Recall the initial Nim game in Figure 1 with three piles of 2, 3, and 4 sticks, respectively.
 We can now write that position as {% imath \star 2 + \star 3 + \star 4 %}.
-It is possible to write out its set representation but it is <a href="{{site.baseurl}}media/set234.txt">quite large</a>.
+It is possible to write out its set representation but it is [quite large]({{site.baseurl}}media/set234.txt).

 ### Properties of Impartial Games